We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Gina Smith Pasqualini, certified aromatherapist and founder of Good Living is Glam, says that even if you’re skeptical about the science behind burning sage, there can still be benefits to participating in the practice.

 “Whether or not you believe that energy can be cleared by smudging, the scent alone can have a grounding effect.
 This allows you to think more clearly, reduces anxiety, and creates a sense of calm in your day-to-day life,” Pasqualini says.

-"Rituals and routines can help calm us by bringing order and predictability to your life," Willard says.
+Willard agrees.
+“Rituals and routines can help calm us by bringing order and predictability to life,” he says.
 “So whether you believe sage itself has mystical qualities or not, the ritual will almost certainly reduce tension.”

-Whether you’re smudging for spiritual reasons or simply to relax, engaging in this mindful practice can be calming and centering.
+Whether you’re smudging for spiritual reasons or simply to relax, engaging in this mindful practice can calm and center.

-Even more importantly, make sure you understand where the sage is coming from.
-As smudging has become more popular, it's introduced a commercialized element to an ancient practice—which can be highly controversial.
-Be sure to buy high-quality and ethically sourced sage, which means you’ll probably want to avoid mass-market retailers.
-It’s great to buy local, from a Native American-owned business, or online from sellers like Native Direct, which is owned by Saginaw Chippewa Tribe of Michigan.
+Be sure to buy high-quality and ethically, legally sourced sage, which means you’ll probably want to avoid mass-market retailers.
+It’s great to buy local, from a Native American-owned business, if possible.

 Also remember to be respectful of the practice.
 Cultural appropriation is never cool, and as the practice of burning sage becomes more mainstream, it’s important to remember that we should respect and engage in the practice without co-opting it thoughtlessly.